carvel-dev/carvel/content/ytt/docs/latest/how-it-works.md

 ## Overview

-Let's look at how `ytt` works.
-At a high level, it's a pipeline in four steps.
+Let's get an idea of how `ytt` works by looking at the high-level concepts and flow.

 ## The Pipeline